 Mr. McInnes has more than 30 years' experience in natural resource development, including as founder of Kutcho Copper Corp. (formerly Western Keltic Mines Inc.) and Plutonic Power Corp., a renewable power development company with a broad portfolio of clean energy projects.
-Mr. McInnes is currently Vice-Chairman of Alterra Power Corp, and a cofounder of Oxygen Capital Corp.
-He is a Director of Pilot Gold and is a Director and former Chairman of the Board of Prostate Cancer Canada.
-Mr. McInnes is also a past President and Director of the AMEBC, past Director of the PDAC, a past Governor of the Business Council of British Columbia and former Chairman of the Clean Energy Association of British Columbia.
+Mr. McInnes is a cofounder of Oxygen Capital Corp.
+He is currently a Director of Liberty Gold and Aurelius Minerals.
+He is a Director and former Chairman of the Board of Prostate Cancer Canada, is also a past President and Director of AMEBC, past Director of the PDAC, a past Governor of the Business Council of British Columbia and former Chairman of the Clean Energy Association of British Columbia.
+He is a recipient of AME BC's Gold Pan Award, a lifetime Achievement Award from CEBC, the John Ferguson Memorial Award from Prostate Cancer Canada, an EY Entrepreneur of the Year Award and holds a Honourary Doctor of Technology Degree from BCIT.

-Mr. Selby is the President and Chief Executive Officer of the Company.
+Mr. Selby is the President and Chief Executive Officer of the Company and a member of the Cobalt 27 Capital Corporation Advisory Board.
 Prior to joining the Company in 2010, Mr. Selby was Vice President Business Planning & Market Research with Quadra Mining Inc. Prior to joining Quadra in 2008, Mr. Selby founded Selby & Co. in 2006 to provide consulting advice to mining companies, private equity and hedge fund clients on commodities and business issues.
 From 2001 until 2007, Mr. Selby held a series of senior roles with Inco Limited culminating with his role as Assistant Vice President Strategic Planning and Corporate Development.
 Before joining Inco, he was a partner at Mercer Management Consulting from 1994 until 2001 where he consulted to clients in the transportation and resource sectors.
 Mr. Selby graduated from Queen's University with a Bachelor of Commerce (Honours).
 Mr. Selby has also served on the boards of multiple junior mining companies.